Castle Island (Massachusetts)

 Castle Island is a peninsula in South Boston on the shore of Boston Harbor.
-In 1928, Castle Island was connected to the mainland by a narrow strip of land and is thus no longer an island.
-It has been the site of a fortification since 1634, and is currently a recreation site and the location of Fort Independence.
+The landmass was an island until 1928, when it was connected to the mainland by a narrow strip of land.
+Castle Island has been the site of a fortification since 1634, and is currently a recreation site and the location of Fort Independence.

 History

 17th century

 In 1632, a fortification was constructed on Fort Hill to defend the town.
 In 1634, Boston sought defenses farther out in the harbor, on one of the numerous islands which protected the port.
 In July 1634, the town decided to build a fortification on Castle Island.
 Deputy Governor Roger Ludlow and Captain John Mason of Dorchester supervised construction of the fort.
 After a structure was built on the northeast side of the island, the General Court resolved that the fort at Castle Island should be completed before any other fortification was begun.
 The fort was later known as Castle William and required incoming ships to recognize the fortification and would fire at them if they didn't offer recognition by raising their flag.

 After the end of the King Philip's War the fortress was a site of internment of captured Native Americans who were shipped out to be sold into the Atlantic slave trade markets.

 By the end of the century, the fort had been expanded to create a crossfire with the fort on Governor's Island.

 Some people who worked at the fort included Thomas Beecher (ancestor of Henry Ward Beecher), a Castle officer; Captain Nicholas Simpkins, a first commander; Lt Edward Gibbons, a first commander; and Roger Clapp, who served for several decades as an officer.